Wall Street falls as oil, tech losses outweigh retail cheer

 But losses in technology stocks weighed on all three major indexes, while energy stocks tumbled 1.1% after a recent rally, with oil prices retreating.

-Meanwhile, the labor market remained under pressure, with data showing initial jobless claims were slightly more than expected last week.
+Meanwhile, the labour market remained under pressure, with data showing initial jobless claims were slightly more than expected last week.

 Stocks have struggled to hold on to record highs hit earlier this month due to seasonally weaker trends in September, as well as concerns that the economic recovery could lose steam towards the end of the year.